 - Species: M. grandiflora

-In the wild, the Southern Magnolia typically occurs along the edges of swamps and bodies of water.
-The tree also usually grows larger in more sheltered habitats.
+Furthermore, in the wild, the beautiful variety of tree typically occurs in a very specific and uncommon type of habitat.
+This distinct and less than common habitat consists of areas along the edges of swamps and moderate to large bodies of water.
+In addition, the wonderful tree also usually grows larger in more sheltered habitats.

-Along the coastline, it rarely grows larger than shrub size.
-In Florida, it appears in wooded floodplains, hummocks, and along ravines.
+Also, along the coastline, the Southern Magnolia rarely grows larger than the size of a large variety of shrub.
+In Florida, it adapted to a somewhat different habitat.
+As a result, it appears there in wooded floodplains, hummocks, and along ravines.
 It grows best in regions of high moisture content combined with adequate drainage.